-- 1. The program starts once a year, around September 1st. - For admission to this program, an academic bachelor's degree accredited by the NVAO (the Accreditation Organisation of the Netherlands and Flanders) or an equivalent qualification is required.
+- 1. The program starts once a year, around September 1st. - 2.
+For admission to this program, an academic bachelor's degree accredited by the NVAO (the Accreditation Organisation of the Netherlands and Flanders) or an equivalent qualification is required.
 Students who have completed two years of philosophy and four years of theology at any (inter) diocesan seminary are also eligible for admission to the program. - 3.
 In addition, students as referred to in subsection 2 are required to demonstrate proficiency in English in one of the following ways: - Academic IELTS (min.
-6.5 overall / 6.0 on parts) - TOEFL (mininternet based: min.
-90; the revised paper based test is not accepted). - Cambridge English test results: C1 advanced (formerly CAE) or C2 proficiency (formerly CPE).
+6.5 overall / 6.0 on all individual parts of the test) - TOEFL (min score of 90-91 for the internet-based test; the revised paper-based test and the TOEFL Institutional Testing Program (TOEFL ITP) are not accepted). - Cambridge English test results: C1 advanced (formerly CAE) or C2 proficiency (formerly CPE).
 For both C1 and C2, a score of A, B or C is accepted.